 Substance use can lead to long-term social and health problems, injury, and even death.
 Growth and development can be affected by tobacco, alcohol, and drugs.
 Teens who use these substances may have trouble finding their identity, building relationship skills, and becoming emotionally stable.
 They also may have trouble preparing for their future.
 Substance use can affect memory and learning, which can harm a teen's schoolwork.

-And substance use can grow very quickly from experimenting or occasional use to frequent use and dependence in teens at risk.
+And substance use can grow very quickly from experimenting or occasional use to frequent use and substance use disorder in teens at risk.

 Nicotine is only one of the thousands of chemicals in tobacco, but it is the major component that acts on the brain.
 The lungs readily absorb nicotine from the smoke of cigarettes, cigars, or pipes.
 The tissues of the mouth can also absorb nicotine when a person smokes cigars or pipes or chews tobacco.

 Nicotine is one of the most addictive substances.
-Some teens show early signs of dependence within days to weeks after starting to smoke.
+Some teens show early signs of tobacco use disorder within days to weeks after starting to smoke.
 Repeated tobacco use causes a need for increasingly larger amounts of nicotine to feel the same effect (tolerance).
 And repeated use causes withdrawal symptoms if the person tries to quit.

 Alcohol affects all organs of the body but has its most serious effects on the liver.
 Alcohol decreases the quality of sleep, especially if a person is using it often to help him or her fall asleep.
 It can cause problems with brain development in teens.
 Some teens who drink alcohol regularly may not learn how to handle stressful situations without drinking alcohol.